Grand Union (supermarket): Acquisition by Tops Friendly Markets

 On July 19, 2012, Tops Friendly Markets announced that it would acquire the 21 remaining Grand Union stores in the Adirondack Region and parts of Vermont.
 The terms of the deal were not disclosed.
 On May 28, 2013, grand reopening ceremonies were held for nine stores which had been re-bannered under the Tops name.
 The remaining 12 stores held grand reopening ceremonies on July 2, 2013, under the Tops banner, effectively bringing an end to the Grand Union supermarket chain.

 2021 revival of the brand

 This Grand Union in Sherrill, New York was one of the twelve stores sold by Tops to C&S.

-In 2021, it was announced that, as part of the merge of Tops and Price Chopper Supermarkets merger, the combined entity had to sell 12 stores to meet regulatory approval.
+In 2021, it was announced that, as part of the Tops and Price Chopper Supermarkets merger, the combined entity had to sell 12 stores to meet regulatory approval.
 On November 9, 2021, C&S announced that they were purchasing the 12 stores and converting them to Grand Union stores, reviving the brand.
-As part of the announcement, it was revealed that those 12 stores will be converted to Grand Union and that the grand openings will be from mid-January through mid-February 2022.
-However, one store in Watertown, New York will go to Piggly-Wiggly instead.
+As part of the announcement, it was initially revealed that those 12 stores will be converted to Grand Union and that the grand openings will be from mid-January through mid-February 2022.
+However, one store in Watertown, New York went to Piggly-Wiggly instead.

+In March 2025, the Grand Union in Owego closed.
+In January 2026, five stores were set to close by March, leaving them with just five stores.

+In September 2026, Grand Union announced the closure of their Cortland and Sherrill locations at the end of the year.